mohd-muzamil/ProcessTransactions_BigData_FraudDetection_LiveDashboard/README.md

 Also working on building an anamoly detection model to flag and alert risky transactions that can be verified later for fraud.
 <hr>

-#### Monitoring microservices and logging
+#### Monitoring all the microservices and logging for system health check.
 logging events like health of microservices and training status of ML models
 <hr>

 #### Dashboard
-Monitor live stats in the Hive data base
+Monitor live system stats.

 references: